icdfa/soc-training-program/Module-2/Labs/Week-8-Lab-B-CIC-IDS2017-Dataset-Analysis.md

 # Week 8 Lab B: CIC-IDS2017 Dataset Analysis

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Understand the structure and contents of the CIC-IDS2017 dataset.
+- Use Wireshark to analyze PCAP files from the dataset.
+- Use Splunk to ingest and query the labeled flow data.
+- Differentiate between benign traffic and various attack types (Brute Force, DoS, Web Attacks).

 ## Objective

 This lab will provide hands-on experience with the CIC-IDS2017 dataset, a comprehensive intrusion detection dataset.
 You will learn to identify and analyze various types of network attacks using this dataset.